h4sci/h4sci-course/README.md

 Hacking for Sciences is not a Statistics, Econometrics or Machine Learning course.
 Though experience in these fields will help inasmuch that students will have an easier time to motivate invest into programming and to come up with their own application examples, profound methodological knowledge is not a prerequisite.

 _Hacking for Sciences is a course taught within the PhD program of **ETH Zurich**'s D-MTEC Department.
-It's first taught in 2022 fall semester._
+It's was first in taught in the 2020 fall semester._

 ## Resources